Rjmoodie/yardpass-upgrade/FINAL_SESSION_SUMMARY.md

 - [x] Redirects to Stripe
 - [x] Stripe shows timer message
 - [x] Clean error messages (no JSON)
-- [x] No persistent banner on YardPass
+- [x] No persistent banner on Liventix

 **Console**:
 - [x] No 404 errors